 This is the perfect opportunity to meet new people and create lasting friendships.
 In these lines of work, you will meet many foreigners, but the locals are your key to really understanding the Canadian way of life.
 They will be able to show you the best spots, expose you to new experiences, and give you great advice.
 Hopefully, you will cultivate some personal relationships that will encourage you to return for another holiday.

 This is your chance to really put yourself out there and try something different.
 Canada, like any country that you may choose, has its own way of doing things.
 We suggest you try watching an ice-hockey game, get into the spirit of Canada day, and maybe even try maple syrup and poutine (French fries topped with cheese and gravy).
 You can take your new-found knowledge of Canadian culture back home and maybe share it with your family and friends.

 International experience can really get an employer to sit up and listen.
 You have experienced a new culture, have shown some independence, and have a global perspective.

 - Hotel Work

 - Internships and work experience

 How do I apply for a Working Holiday Visa?

-This type of visa is only open to select countries across the world, including Ireland, the UK and Australia.
+This type of visa is only open to select countries across the world, including Ireland, the UK, and Australia.
 The visa allows you to work and travel in Canada for up to 24 months.

-In order to qualify for this visa, you must be between the ages of 18 and 31/35, be healthy and of good character with enough funds to support your initial stay in Canada.
+In order to qualify for this visa, you must be between the ages of 18 and 31/35, be healthy, and of good character with enough funds to support your initial stay in Canada.

 In 2014, the program spaces for the UK and Ireland were filled within minutes, so it is important that you are properly prepared to apply.
-Let our team of immigration professionals do the paperwork while you prepare for the adventure of your life.
+Let our team of immigration professionals does the paperwork while you prepare for the adventure of your life.